garceteclaudio/playwright-js-ts-base/README.md

 ## Contributing

 1. Follow the Page Object Model pattern for new pages
-2. Store locators in JSON files under `locators/`
-3. Use fixtures for shared test setup
+2. Use fixtures for shared test setup
-4. Write descriptive test names and comments
+3. Write descriptive test names and comments

 ## Documentation